Table of Contents

 Facebook ads are a great way to bring in new traffic to your site and drive sales, particularly around the holidays.
 If you are ready to cough up some money on Facebook ads, stay prepared with it as well.

 You should start serving your ads right from the beginning of October.
-That’s because 20% of shoppers start buying holiday gifts in October, with 49% of shoppers starting in November and 24% starting in December.
+That’s because more than 20% of shoppers start researching from October, with around 50% starting in November and 25% in December.
+Start from October and boost up your ad spending on November and December.

 Enhance your email strategy